Indonesia: Flores + Komodo + Bali - July 2011

 A rock surrounded by currents

-With Crystal Rock, where we dive the day before, Batu Bolong is undoubtedly one of the most beautiful and impressive sites of Komodo.
-At sea, seen from afar, it looks like nothing, this pebble.
-But under the surface, we take full eyes.
+With Crystal Rock, where we dived the day before, Batu Bolong is undoubtedly one of the most beautiful and impressive sites of Komodo.
+At sea, seen from afar, it looks like nothing, this rock.
+But under the surface, we take a lot of eyes.

-Jerome confides to me, once we went back up to the annex, that this rock also has a sinister reputation: there have been deaths here... 😱
+Jerome confides to me, once we are back in the dinghy, that this rock has also a sinister reputation: there have been deaths, here... 😱

 Brrr.
 He did well to tell me after, not before the dive!
 One thing is for sure: you don't dive at Batu Bolong without a serious guide, who knows the tides, the currents and the site.

-The schedule goes back to the Pascha by tacking between two whirlpools.
+The annex returns to the Pascha by tacking between two whirlpools.

-I cast one last wondering look at Batu Bolong.
-I'm not about to forget this piece of rock surrounded by currents.
+I take a last look at Batu Bolong in wonder.
+I am not close to forgetting this piece of rock surrounded by the currents.

 ???? ????